 - Reduce day length Reducing the day length can make the bird think it is winter and reduce the reproductive drive.
 This can be achieved by covering the cage for a total night-time of 14 hours.
-The cage needs to be completely dark during this time. - Modify behaviour Modifying any behavioural aspects, such as excessive pair bonding behaviours with toys or owners can also help.
-Birds will often consider an owner to be a perceived mate, so reducing any cuddling behaviours, avoiding feeding warm foods and trying to increase 'flock behaviours' with owners can all be helpful. - Disrupt the routine Moving the cage to a new location or taking out the nesting materials can disrupt the laying cycle and discourage further egg production. - Provide enrichment Redirecting reproductive behaviours to other natural behaviours such as foraging, can help reduce persistent laying.
-Providing toys, foraging opportunities and training can all be helpful (see our separate handout on enrichment). - Leave eggs in the cage while the bird is nesting Removing eggs can stimulate the bird to continue to lay, as they don't yet have a full clutch, so leaving them in place to allow her to brood them or replacing them with dummy eggs can help interrupt laying.
-Once the bird loses interest the eggs can be removed.
+The cage needs to be completely dark and quiet during this time. - Modify behaviour Modifying any behavioural aspects, such as excessive pair bonding behaviours with toys or owners can also help.
+Birds will often perceive an owner to be a mate, so reducing any cuddling behaviours, avoiding feeding warm foods (which mimics the birds feeding each other) and trying to increase 'flock behaviours' with owners can all be helpful. - Disrupt the routine Moving the cage to a new location or taking out the nesting materials can disrupt the laying cycle and discourage further egg production. - Provide enrichment Redirecting reproductive behaviours to other natural behaviours such as foraging, can help reduce persistent laying.
+Providing toys, foraging opportunities and training can all be helpful (see our separate handout on enrichment).
+It is important to replace behaviours you remove (eg nest building) with an alternative (eg foraging) to reduce stress.